francoischalifour/medium-zoom/README.md

 > [Try it out in the browser](https://codesandbox.io/s/github/francoischalifour/medium-zoom/tree/master/website)

-### Import the library
+Import the library as a module:

-Using imports:

 ```js
 import mediumZoom from 'medium-zoom'
 ```

-Using script tags:
+Or import the library with a script tag:

 ```html
 <script src="node_modules/medium-zoom/dist/medium-zoom.min.js"></script>